Last reviewed on by

 I have never (other people’s experiences have been different, albeit) been turned down as a result of an STD.

-The STD Project aims to curb those harsh reactions for ones containing substantial knowledge about the STD in question and ones with greater compassion toward others.
+The STI Project aims to curb those harsh reactions for ones containing substantial knowledge about the STD in question and ones with greater compassion toward others.

 Second: HPV is an STD.